Tumult97/Obsidian-Files/Credit Paper Dashboard Refactor.md

 </p>

 <p style="color: blue">
-> These section now houses a set of pre defined filter chips that will be used
+> These section now houses a set of pre defined filter chips that will be used <br/>
+> These cover the tab that were removed that housed data like location and status
 </p>

+___